 When Chevrolet sent the first Impala off the assembly line in 1958, it was meant to be "a prestige car within the reach of the average American citizen."
-It would seem that the company was successful; six decades on, the Chevrolet Impala has become one of America's best known nameplates, and it's a fine option for consumers seeking a large, comfy sedan that doesn't skimp on the latest technology.
+Decades later, the Chevrolet Impala is still one of America's best known nameplates, and it's a fine option for consumers seeking a large, comfy sedan that doesn't skimp on the latest technology.

 If you are looking for older years, visit our used Chevrolet Impala page.